sandstorm/GedmoTranslatableConnector/README.md

 Using Gedmo.Translatable in Flow Framework proved a little harder than originally anticipated -- that's why I created a small package which wraps up the necessary steps.

-Has been tested on recent Flow Framework master; should also work on Flow 2.2 and Flow 3.0
+Has been tested on recent Flow Framework master; should also work on Flow 2.2, Flow 3.0 and Flow 3.1.

 ## Usage